Importance of Making a Will

 Who will benefit if you don’t have a will?

 Although Prince’s estate is of course being dealt with in the American court system, there are similar issues in the UK for inheritance when a person has not made a will.
 It has been estimated that more than half of the UK population have no made a will, perhaps as much as 60% of people.
-Although, here in the UK, the law sets out who is entitled to inherit from you if you are married, or you have immediate family (see the full breakdown of who would inherit here), there are still issues that are best to resolve by having a will.
+Although, here in the UK, the law sets out who is entitled to inherit from you if you are married, or you have immediate family, there are still issues that are best to resolve by having a will.
 If you and your partner are not married, they will not automatically inherit your assets when you die, no matter how long you were together.
 If you want to make sure certain family members, friends or even charities are provided for should you die unexpectedly, it is very important to create a will.
 If you do not have any family, your estate will go to the crown, and for many it is preferable that their estate goes to friends or charities.
 Alternatively, you might have immediate family who you don’t want to benefit from your estate, and having a will allows you set this out, and prevent unintended recipients benefiting from your money.

 Even for those with little money, if you have children it is also important to create a will.
 Without direct instructions in a will your children may end up in social care, regardless of any other family members that may be able to look after them.
 It is often assumed that grandparents or other close relations will gain custody, but unfortunately that is not necessarily the case, and by having a will you ensure that your children are in the right hands.